argonne-lcf/conda_install_scripts/alcf_polaris/README.md

 /opt/cray/pe/gcc/11.2.0/bin/redirect: line 5: /opt/cray/pe/gcc/11.2.0/bin/../snos/bin/redirect: No such file or directory
 ```
 - [ ] Fix and validate PyTorch+Hvd script with >1 nodes https://github.com/argonne-lcf/dlSoftwareTests/blob/main/pytorch/horovod_mnist.qsub.polaris.sh on Polaris.
 Works fine on ThetaGPU 2 nodes
-- [ ] Monitor potential to new Cray `cudatoolkit-standalone/11.4.4` etc. Lua modulefiles whereby `#include <cuda_runtime.h>` is not found by the compiler. https://cels-anl.slack.com/archives/GN23NRCHM/p1658958235623699
+- [ ] Suggest and monitor potential changes to new post-AT `cudatoolkit-standalone/11.4.4` etc. Lua modulefiles (Ye Luo wrote them) whereby `#include <cuda_runtime.h>` is not found by the compiler. https://cels-anl.slack.com/archives/GN23NRCHM/p1658958235623699
-  - Ti created the Tcl `cudatoolkit` modulefile, during AT (no `CPATH` changes, but `pkgconfig` changes).
-Presumably
-  `nvidia/22.3` and/or `PrgEnv-nvidia/8.3.3` modulefiles from Cray HPCM somehow modified
+  - Ti created the Tcl `cudatoolkit` modulefile, during AT (no `CPATH` changes, but `pkgconfig` changes); was automatically loaded with default `PrgEnv-nvidia` (see readme in https://github.com/felker/athenak-scaling/blob/main/results/polaris_scaling.ipynb).
+See next section for copies of some of the modulefiles.
+Presumably `pkg-config` automatically modifies the compiler search directories, and/or the system OS `nvidia/22.3` and/or `PrgEnv-nvidia/8.3.3` modulefiles from Cray HPCM (no longer have access to copies of these old modulefiles) somehow modified these directories.
+I still manually linked
-  - Cray HPE provides the Lua `nvhpc` one, post-AT via HPCM (no `CPATH` or `pkgconfig` changes; `CPATH` changes do not include base CUDA Toolkit include directory:
+  - Cray HPE provides the Lua `nvhpc` modulefile, post-AT via HPCM (no `pkgconfig` changes; `CPATH` changes do not include base CUDA Toolkit `cuda/include/` subdirectory containing `cuda_runtime.h`:
   ```
   prepend_path("CPATH","/opt/nvidia/hpc_sdk/Linux_x86_64/21.9/math_libs/include")
   prepend_path("CPATH","/opt/nvidia/hpc_sdk/Linux_x86_64/21.9/comm_libs/nccl/include")